|

 Arundel Castle, West Sussex, England

-During my visit, the rose garden was in bloom and made for such a picturesque setting.
-I arrived a little too early to gain access to the castle, so I passed the time by wandering the fragrant grounds.
+During our visit, the rose garden was in bloom and made for such a picturesque setting.
+We arrived a little too early to gain access to the castle, so we passed the time by wandering the fragrant grounds.

 Fitzalan Chapel